josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

  * Which airport in Destination stands out in delays?

  * What are the Top 15 Airports that have the most number of flights departing to?
  * How many flights depart to the most popular destination?
-Ans = 897
  * How many flights depart to the 15th most popular/least popular destination according to this graph?
-Ans = 46
  * What is the least popular destination from this graph?
-Ans = CLE
  * What is the most popular destination from this graph?
-Ans = ORD

 ## Sketches